mkjanssen/discrete-structures/site/Math212_01Syllabus2022S.md

 You will then write the problem and solution up on the board, highlight the main points of the proof/solution, and generally lead the class discussion. **That is, merely writing the solution on the board will not be sufficient to earn full credit**.
 The presenter will earn points as follows.

-**$1$ point.** The solution/proof is correct and complete, and all questions are answered.
+**$1$ point.** The solution/proof is correct and complete, the explanation clear, and all questions are answered.

-**$1/2$ point.** The solution/proof was prepared, but there are gaps and/or questions that are not satisfactorily answered.
+**$1/2$ point.** The solution/proof was prepared, but there are gaps in the solution/explanation, and/or questions that are not satisfactorily answered.

 **$-0.1$ points.** The solution/proof was either not prepared or is in completely the wrong direction.

 #### Support

 Of course, not everyone can be assigned the problems they sign up for.
 However, you may be assigned as _support_ for a given problem, typically a problem you've indicated a willingness to present.
 Prior to the presentation, it is your job to make sure that the presenter's written proof is clear.
-During and following the presentation, it is your job to try to answer any questions the presenter cannot.
-Satisfactorily engaging as a problem support person will earn you half the credit of the presenter.
+During and following the presentation, it is your job to try to answer any questions alongside the presenter.
+Satisfactorily engaging as a problem support person will earn you half the credit of the presenter ($1/2$, $1/4$, or $-0.05$ points).

 #### Scribes

 Each presented problem will also have a _scribe_ assigned on Canvas by 1:00pm.
-The first problems will be scribed in alphabetical order by last name, and subsequent scribes will be assigned in ascending order from least daily work points to most.
+The first problems will be scribed (more or less) in alphabetical order by last name, and subsequent scribes will be assigned in ascending order from least daily work points to most.

 The scribe will have the responsibility of taking notes on the presented proof and asking questions when something is not clear.
-They then will write up a formal version of the proof and discussion and post it to our Overleaf document.
-The scribe will earn 1/4 point when a correct proof is submitted.
+They then will write up a formal version of the proof **and** discussion and post it to our Overleaf document.
+The scribe will earn $1/4$ point when a correct proof is submitted.

 #### Discussion Leader